The 10th Annual Charm City

 There is a limited number of 2-Day VIP Passes available in advance.

-• Is there secure parking available at the venue?
+• Is there secure parking available at the venues?

-Parking for BMA, April 5th, is in a lot of the BMA (more info here).
+Parking for BMA is in a lot of the BMA (more info here).
+There is also street Parking and other garages at Johns Hopkins University a short walk away.

-The BMA is fully accessible.
+The Baltimore Museum of Art April 25th is fully accessible for those with physical disability or for the elderly who cannot climb stairs.
 Guests who enter the East Lobby can take an elevator up to the second floor.
 There are stairs but also accessible alternatives.
 Once in the auditorium, there is clearly labeled wheelchair and companion seating against the center wall (separating the lower and balcony seats).
 We will have ushers available to make sure folks who need this seating have access to these seats.

-• Are there places to eat or bars near the venue?
+• Are there places to eat or bars near the venues?

 These are within walking distance of BMA: